raptor-ethz/raptor_setup/software_setup.md

 # Installation Guide - Ubuntu

-The following instructions are written for Ubtuntu 22.04.1 LTS (jammy).
+The following instructions are written for Ubtuntu 20.04.6 LTS (Focal Fossa).
 Installation may differ for other versions, Linux distributions or operating systems.

 __Make sure you have installed the [dependencies](#dependencies) first!__